 The raccoon is well known in North and Central America, but not so much elsewhere.
 For a quick intro about the Raccoon, refer here.

 - Creator and chair of several large widely used Open Source libraries and projects including COSMOS (C# Open Source Managed Operating System), X#, IL2CPU and Indy.

-- Know dozens of programming languages and once introduced at a conference as “knowing more programming languages than a UN translator knows spoken languages.”
+- Proficient in dozens of programming languages.
+Was once introduced at a conference as “knowing more programming languages than a UN translator knows spoken languages.”